cmu-delphi/delphi-epidata/docs/api/covidcast-signals/youtube-survey.md

 more than others, particularly areas with smaller populations.
 This affect is less pronounced with smoothed signals, since responses are pooled across a longer time period.

+## Source and Licensing

+This indicator aggregates responses from a Delphi-run survey that is hosted on the Youtube platform.
+The data is licensed as [CC BY-NC](../covidcast_licensing.md#creative-commons-attribution-noncommercial).